hamza5999/Expense-Tracker/README.md

 - Added undo functionality using indexOf() and insert()
 - Used different themeing constructors with copyWith() to copy the default theme styles and customize selected ones
 - Used ColorScheme.fromSeed() to set the base color
+- Theme.of() to use the theme styles in widgets